Tanda Tula

 Although these changes are no doubt going to shake things up for the lions of the Timbavati, change is sometimes good.
 Splinter prides, mating, new cubs – these are the positive things that follow pride take overs.
 It is the way lions work.
 There will be losers too; the young males won’t be welcomed, and unless they make an unlikely stand against the Nkombo males, all six Sark Breakaway males will have to move off and find a new home (as does every young male lion).

-Two young Sark Breakaway male lions resting on a sandy mound under a pale Timbavati sky.
+Two lions lie resting on a sandy rise under a pale sky.
+One faces forward while the other looks off to the side.

 Two young Sark Breakaway males rest together on a sandy rise — a brief pause in their journey toward dominance.